bonaccorsop/assignment26072018/README.md

   - Resolve code dependecies for each language (if needed)
   - Run Unit Tests for each language

+#### Notes

+Suddenly, I didn't write Unit Tests for Python.
+I want to study the Python Unit Tests workbench soon!
+I preferred to mantain focus on the functionality without being in late :)

 That's all folks!

 Enjoy :)